 The Paperwhite comes in 3G or wifi edition.
 With 3G you can download books anywhere in the world for free over the 3G network, even without wifi.
-I opted for the wifi only version as it is rare that I would go days without wifi, and if I was I still wouldn’t get through all the books I currently have loaded on my device.
+I opted for the wifi-only version as it is rare that I would go days without wifi, and if I was I still wouldn’t get through all the books I currently have loaded on my device.

 Turning pages is a simple process with a tap or swipe motion on the screen.
 I bought the official Paperwhite book case as well, which fits snugly around the reader and closes with a magnetic strip.
 The book goes to sleep when the case is closed and starts automatically upon opening so there is no annoying boot-up time.

-The Paperwhite is slightly heavier than the basic Kindle, but still about the same weight as normal book.
+The Paperwhite is slightly heavier than the basic Kindle, but still about the same weight as a normal book.

 e-reader vs iPad/tablet

 As I am travelling full time I need to be selective about what gadgets I carry.
-If I had a homebase I would probably get an iPad as it is a good device to read online magazine content (of which I read a lot).
+If I had a home base I would probably get an iPad as it is a good device to read online magazine content (of which I read a lot).
 As it stands I am travelling with a Macbook Air, so having another computer in my limited carry-on space would be overkill.

 One of the selling points of buying an e-reader over getting an iPad/tablet is the screen.
-As I am staring into a computer screen all day, the last thing I need is to be staring into another computer screen at night when I am reading books.
+As I am staring at a computer screen all day, the last thing I need is to be staring into another computer screen at night when I am reading books.

-With e-readers the screen appears as if it is paper, so it is not backlit and it can be read outdoors, if reading on the beach is your thing.
+With e-readers, the screen appears as if it is paper, so it is not backlit and it can be read outdoors if reading on the beach is your thing.

 [Kindle Paperwhite – easy to read outdoors]